MVSK1156/mvsk1156/README.md

-## im a devops engineer with 20 lac packeg
+## im a devops engineer with 20 lac package

 im happy that i have started something👋